bp-momentum/backend/README.md

 ## Get Users of Trainer

-Type: GET (as trainer) or POST as admin
+Method: GET (as trainer) or POST as admin

 Path: /api/gettrainersuser